harryadel/blastjs/packages/htmljs/README.md

 return instances of `HTML.Tag`.
 These tag objects can then be converted to an HTML string or directly into DOM nodes.

-The flexible structure of HTMLjs allows different kinds of Blaze directives to be embedded in the tree.
+The flexible structure of HTMLjs allows different kinds of Blast directives to be embedded in the tree.
 HTMLjs does not know about these directives, which are considered "foreign objects."